Insulin Injection Tips

 - Double check your dose to ensure you are giving the accurate amount.
 If a family member or friend is available, ask them to double check.

-- For specific guidelines and demonstration on drawing up insulin from a vial or how to use an insulin pen, ask your doctor to meet with a CDE.
+For specific guidelines and demonstration on drawing up insulin from a vial or how to use an insulin pen, ask your doctor to meet with a Certified Diabetes Educator.

 - In preparation for injection, both insulin syringes and insulin pens should be primed with 2 units of insulin.
 This will avoid injecting air (injecting air will result in a portion of the insulin dose not be received, thus, likely causing hyperglycemia).